MercyMe: The Hurt & the Healer, Welcome to the New, Lifer, Inhale (Exhale), Always Only Jesus, Wonder & Awe (2012–present)

 The Hurt & the Healer was released on May 22, 2012 by Fair Trade and Columbia Records.
 The album debuted at No. 7 on the Billboard 200, selling 33,000 copies.

 Welcome to the New, the band's eighth studio album, was released on April 8, 2014 and is produced by David Garcia and Ben Glover.
 Singles from this album include the pre-release single "Shake", and post-release singles "Greater" and "Dear Younger Me".
+Also in 2014, Bryson retired from the group, leaving Millard and Scheuchzer as its two remaining original members.

 Lifer, MercyMe's ninth studio album, was released on March 31, 2017, with the lead single off the album being "Even If", which was released on February 17, 2017.
 It samples the chorus of the hymn "It Is Well with My Soul."
 The song reached No. 1 on the Billboard Hot Christian Songs chart for three weeks, becoming their twelfth number one single.
 It also charted on the Bubbling Under Hot 100 chart at No. 20.
 The second single, "Grace Got You", was released on March 2, 2018.
 It peaked at No. 3 on the Christian Songs chart and became their record extending 15th chart topper on the Christian Airplay chart.
 It was nominated for the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song.
 The third single, "Best News Ever", was released on October 5, 2018.

 In 2019 they released the single "Almost Home", and then in 2020 "Hurry Up and Wait" and "Say I Won't", from their tenth album inhale (exhale) that was released on April 30, 2021.

 Their eleventh studio album, Always Only Jesus, was released on October 21, 2022.
 The first single they released was "Then Christ Came" on June 3, 2022.
 "Better Days Coming" was released on September 9, 2022, and "To Not Worship You" was released on September 30, 2022.

+On August 8, 2025, the bad released their twelfth studio album, Wonder & Awe.
+In January of 2025, they released "Oh, Death" as the lead single for the album, and on May 9th of the same year, a remix featuring country singer-songwriter Walker Hayes was released.
+The album was also supported by the promotional singles "Sing (Like You've Already Won)" and "Heartbroken Hallelujah".